 The boundaries of the city consisted originally of downtown, Smoky Hollow, Arlington, and Mahoning Commons, but grew out to the East Side, Wick Park, River Bend, and Oak Hill neighborhoods by 1880.
 13a By 1900, Hazelton, Lower Gibson, Erie, Warren, Steelton, and Brier Hill had been built, followed by Buckeye, Lansingville, Salt Springs, and Belle Vista in 1910.
 A major expansion in 1929 encompassed the entire township, adding Kirkmere, Idora, Schenley, Landsdowne, North Heights, Sharon Line, Lincoln Knolls, Brownlee Woods, and Pleasant Grove.

-A comprehensive plan adopted in 1951, and amended in 1974, projected that Youngstown would growth to 250,000 in population thanks in part to strong demand for domestic steel and reconstruction in western Europe, Japan, and South Korea.
+A comprehensive plan adopted in 1951, and amended in 1974, projected that Youngstown would grow to 250,000 in population thanks in part to strong demand for domestic steel and reconstruction in western Europe, Japan, and South Korea.
 13a 13b Much of the land at the fringes of the city, totaling 12,000 acres, was reserved for housing.

 At its peak in 1960, Youngstown boasted the highest household income per capita in America.
 12